-Are you in need of how to make sugar skulls?
+Are you in need of how to make sugar skulls with icing?
 Here is a new version of mine, plus a video.
 And it also includes the royal icing portion – that’s where people get nervous.
 Both steps are very easy, maybe a little time consuming, but easy!

 Sugar skulls are very special for Dia de Los Muertos.
 The sugar represents the sweetness of life and the skull represents death.
 They are bright and happy to celebrate life and are placed at gravesites or ofrenda to honor those who have passed on.

 Each sugar skull is meant to represent someone who died, so make them with love and care!